greenelab/phenoplier_manuscript/manuscript.md

 Finally, we used spectral clustering on $\mathbf{D}$ to derive the final consensus partitions.
 $\mathbf{D}$ was first transformed into a similarity matrix by applying an RBF kernel $\mathrm{exp}(-\gamma \mathbf{D}^2)$ using four different values for $\gamma$ that we empirically determined to work best.
 Therefore, for each $k$ between 2 and 60, we derived four consensus partitions and selected the one that maximized Equation (@eq:consensus:obj_func).
-We further filtered this set of 59 solutions to keep only those with an ensemble agreement larger than the 75th percentile (Supplementary Figure @fig:sup:clustering:agreement), leaving a total of 15 final consensus partitions shown in Figure @fig:clustering:tree.
+We further filtered this set of 59 solutions to keep only those with an ensemble agreement larger than the 75th percentile (Figure @fig:sup:clustering:agreement), leaving a total of 15 final consensus partitions shown in Figure @fig:clustering:tree.

 The input data in our clustering pipeline undergoes several linear and nonlinear transformations, including PCA, UMAP and the ensemble transformation using the EAC paradigm (distance matrix $\mathbf{D}$).
 Although consensus clustering has clear advantages for biological data [@pmid:27303057], this set of data transformations complicates the interpretation of results.